 OUR STONES & MATERIALS

 Cubic Zirconias and Nano Gems (both lab-grown) are used where possible as they are fully traceable and it offers a very similar look to mined gemstones.
 However, we also do work with natural stones on requests, but are careful to keep them at a minimum.
-We work hard with our stone suppliers to understand the country of origin for all of our natural gemstones, which are sourced from all around the world, from Brazil, India, to Madagascar.
+We work hard with our stone suppliers to understand the country of origin for all of our gemstones, which are sourced from all around the world, from Brazil, India, to Madagascar.
 Upon request, we can send them to get certified at the Gemological Institute of America (GIA) Bangkok with an additional cost.

 All the crystals we use hand-glued and from Swarovski, who are at the forefront of sustainability.
 All Swarovski crystals are lead-free, and are responsibly produced through various social and environmental programs.
 We also work with Swarovski Zirconia upon request.
 Cubic Zirconia (CZ) is a laboratory-created material and is considered to be the best diamond simulant in the market.
 Faux pearls (also from Swarovksi) are being used where possible.

 We work with lab-grown diamonds, also known as conflict-free or cultured diamonds.
 Lab-created diamonds are 100% diamonds and can only be distinguished from mined diamonds with sophisticated lab equipment.
 These diamonds are never mined, and processes the same identical chemical composition, hardness, brilliance and fire as mined natural diamonds.
 The only difference is that the origin is a laboratory and not the earth.
 Research suggests that the carbon footprint of lab-grown diamonds is around 5 to 10% of mined diamonds.
 Same as mined diamonds, the lab-grown diamonds are hand-selected and graded per the 4Cs of clarity, color, cut and carat weight.
 Please note that we only work with DEF colour (colourless) with VS1-2 clarity quality, and in white color only.
 Lab-grown diamonds can be anywhere from 20 - 40% less expensive than mined diamonds.
 Sterling Silver is the recommended base to be used, and an appropriate number of stones (not too many) that are not too big is suggested in order to keep the price affordable.

 All the opals that we use are also lab-grown.
 However, we do work with Ethiopian Opals on special requests.